sourcegraph/handbook/content/company-info-and-process/onboarding/index.md

 We don’t expect you to know everything by the time stated in each task.
 We know this is a process.
 But we want you to have the resources available and to know where the information is for you to come back to them later.

 For the most part, this is a self paced process, tasks and content is presented in sequence, but you are free to organize your own time.
 However, some tasks are mandatory.
-Please see this handbook page to understand more about the checklist and the mandatory tasks.
+Mandatory Tasks

+Some parts of the onboarding process are mandatory.
+Current onboarding mandatory tasks are:

+- Tool Set up - No due date
+- Enabling Jamf
+- Completing BambooHR profile
+- Security Training - Due one month after start date.

+  - Watch Security Awareness training
+  - Complete Security Awareness training assessment (form)
+  - Read the security policy
+  - Sign security policy acknowledgment
+  - Enable 2FA on GitHub
+  - Enable 2FA on GSuite
+  - Review the Code of Conduct
+  - If the task was not completed by the due date you will receive a reminder alert via email.
+The grace period for completing the task will be two weeks after the original due date.
+In the event the task is not completed by the end of the grace period an escalation notification will be sent to your manager and the People Ops team.

+- Preventing Harassment and Discrimination Training - Due one month after start date.

+  - This mandatory training is refreshed annually on the anniversary of your start date.

+- One-Month Feedback Milestone Meeting - Due one month after start date.

 Please reach out in #ask-people-team or tag Kemper Hamilton directly in the Process St comment section if you have any questions or would like to request updates to any onboarding information.